PAT-IOT/Shematic-PCB-Sample/README.md

 # Schematic PCB Sample Repository

-This repository contains sample schematic and PCB (Printed Circuit Board) designs for [your project/company name].
-These designs are provided as examples to demonstrate [what the designs illustrate or are intended for].
+This repository contains a variety of sample schematic and PCB (Printed Circuit Board) designs created using Altium Designer Software.
+These designs are provided as examples to demonstrate the capabilities and potential applications of our software.

 ## Contents